radicle-dev/registry.radicle.xyz/docs/node.md

 radicle-registry-node --mine <address>
 ```

-If your node successfully mined a block and imported it will log “Imported own
+If your node successfully mined a block and imported it will log `Imported own
-block”:
+block`:
 ```
 15:50:13.041 INFO radicle_registry_node::service  Imported own block #1322 (0xefd1…4445)
 ```
 Depending on how lucky you are mining a block might take minutes or hours.

 When your node has mined a block, your mining account receives some block
 rewards.
-Check your balance with
+Check your balance with:

 ```bash
 radicle-registry-cli account balance <address>